AuReMe/esmecata/README.md

 - [ete3](https://pypi.org/project/ete3/): To analyse the taxonomic affiliation and extract taxon_id, also used to deal with taxon associated with more than 100 proteomes.
 - [SPARQLwrapper](https://pypi.org/project/SPARQLWrapper/): Optionally, you can use SPARQL queries instead of REST queries.
 This can be done either with the [Uniprot SPARQL Endpoint](https://sparql.uniprot.org/) (with the option `--sparql uniprot`) or with a Uniprot SPARQL Endpoint that you created locally (it is supposed to work but not tested, only SPARQL queries on the Uniprot SPARQL endpoint have been tested). **Warning**: using SPARQL queries will lead to minor differences in functional annotations and metabolic reactions due to how the results are retrieved with REST query or SPARQL query.

-Also esmecata requires mmseqs2 for protein clustering with `esmecata workflow` or `esmecata clustering`:
+Also esmecata requires MMseqs2 for protein clustering with `esmecata workflow` or `esmecata clustering`:

-- [mmseqs2](https://github.com/soedinglab/MMseqs2): To cluster proteins.
+- [MMseqs2](https://github.com/soedinglab/MMseqs2): To cluster proteins.
 Test have been made on version MMseqs2 Release 13-45111., especially with the version of the commit [f349118312919c4fcc448f4595ca3b3a387018e2](https://github.com/soedinglab/MMseqs2/tree/f349118312919c4fcc448f4595ca3b3a387018e2).
 But EsMeCaTa should be compatible with more recent version.

-And eggnog-mapper for the annotation of the protein with `esmecata workflow` or `esmecata annotation`:
+And eggNOG-mapper for the annotation of the protein with `esmecata workflow` or `esmecata annotation`:

-- [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper): to annotate protein clusters.
+- [eggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper): to annotate protein clusters.
 It needs a path to the eggnog database.
 Also according to the option used, it needs around 60 Gb of RAM.
 So it is recommended to use it in a cluster.